Nutmeg: Colonial era

 In order to obtain a monopoly on the production and trade of nutmeg, the Dutch East India Company (VOC) waged a bloody battle with the Bandanese in 1621.
 Historian Willard Hanna estimated that before this struggle the islands were populated by approximately 15,000 people, and only 1,000 were left (the Bandanese were killed, starved while fleeing, exiled, or sold as slaves).
 The Company constructed a comprehensive nutmeg plantation system on the islands during the 17th century.
+In later negotiations during the Treaty of Breda, the British ceded control of Run Island to the Dutch, in exchange for control of the island of New Amsterdam (modern day Manhattan).
+To quote the author of Nathaniels Nutmeg, "Yet the stand he [Nathaniel Courthope] made on Run, was to reshape history on the other side of the world, and although his death robbed England of her nutmeg, it gave her the biggest of apples".

 As a result of the Dutch interregnum during the Napoleonic Wars, the British invaded and temporarily took control of the Banda Islands from the Dutch and transplanted nutmeg trees, complete with soil, to Sri Lanka, Penang, Bencoolen, and Singapore.
-From these locations they were transplanted to their other colonial holdings elsewhere, notably Zanzibar and Grenada.
+From these locations, they were transplanted to their other colonial holdings elsewhere, notably Zanzibar and Grenada.
 The national flag of Grenada, adopted in 1974, shows a stylised split-open nutmeg fruit.
 The Dutch retained control of the Spice Islands until World War II.

 Connecticut may have received its nickname ("the Nutmeg State", "Nutmegger") from the claim that some unscrupulous Connecticut traders would whittle "nutmeg" out of wood, creating a "wooden nutmeg", a term which later came to mean any type of fraud.
 This narrative may have to do with the issue that one has to grate to obtain the spice powder, not crack a nutmeg, and this may not have been widely known by some purchasers of the product.

 Production

-In 2023, world production of nutmeg was 219,223 tonnes, led by Guatemala with 95,211 tonnes and India and Indonesia as secondary producers; combined, the three countries accounted for 89% of the world total.
+In 2024, world production of nutmeg (combined with cardamom) was 197,199 tonnes, led by Guatemala with 76,339 tonnes and India and Indonesia as secondary producers (94,477 tonnes combined); the three countries accounted for 87% of the world total.